chrisg4github/Data-Analytics/homework/hw5/PyWeather_hw5-submit.md

 # from California most of my life, but having experienced east coast
 # humidity, there is a percentage of humidity in all the cities.
 That
 # tells me that humidity doesn't have to be connected to sticky yucky
 # weather.
-Humidity doesn't seem to impact the bilding of cities as
+Also, Humidity doesn't seem to impact the bilding of cities
-# they are spread out relatively well with some concentrations.
+# as they are spread out relatively well with some concentrations.
 ```